Is your home infested by smart devices?

 There is a high chance you can’t accurately identify all of the smart devices in your home.

 First, like mice, smart devices can be highly transient.
 They tend to be a trendy toy for the technically adept and the rest of us simply suffer through the adoption process.
 These devices come in, get hooked up to the home network, and then are mostly forgotten.
 While one person is often the de facto system admin for the house, almost anyone can bring in their smart device and connect it.
 This comes down to admin anarchy – and this is not a good security practice.

 Second, also like mice, smart capabilities can be hard to uncover and root out.
 Smart, internet connect-ability features are being added to a greater number of home appliances – TVs, light bulbs, thermostats, coffee machines, fridges, even … sex toys.
 In the future, it will be difficult to get a TV that is NOT receiving content via an ethernet cord or a light bulb that can just simply turn on.
-This proliferation of smart features is the second big security issue: Statista data shows that the people’s self-identification of smart devices in their home are substantially lower than actual market penetration of smart TVs.
-People simply fail to realize how their home is already smarter than they think it is.
+This proliferation of smart features is the second big security issue: Statista data shows that the people’s self-identification of smart devices in their homes are substantially lower than actual market penetration of smart TVs.
+People simply fail to realize how their homes are already smarter than they think they are.

 Where are these devices’ connections to the outside world?

 Location is everything when it comes to mice and smart devices in the home.
 When you have a mouse, you look everywhere for those little dark markers of the creature’s presence.
 But, the most important thing when it comes to eradicating that mouse is to find out where it came into the house.
 If this mousehole is left open, soon you will not have just one mouse, but a growing family of them.